huggingface/pytorch-pretrained-BigGAN/README.md

 This repo was tested on Python 3.6 and PyTorch 1.0.1

-PyTorch pretrained BigGAN can be installed by pip as follows:
+PyTorch pretrained BigGAN can be installed from pip as follows:
 ```bash
 pip install pytorch-pretrained-biggan
 ```